 The City of Bellevue is a member of ICLEI - Local Governments for Sustainability and has been annually measuring greenhouse gas emissions since 2011.
 Greenhouse gas emissions from municipal operations has decreased by 14 percent.
-The largest source of emissions is from city-owned buildings, accounting for 39 percent of total emissions while the municipal fleet accounted for 26 percent of total emissions.
-The city launched a website to host an Environmental Performance Dashboard to publicly share annual greenhouse gas emissions data for each focus area.
-Strategies and actions for reducing municipal operations greenhouse gas emissions are primarily driven by actions in the following Energy and Mobility sections, to reduce energy use in buildings and increase the use of clean energy in city buildings and clean fuels for city vehicles.
+The largest source of emissions is from city-owned buildings, accounting for 39 percent of total emissions, while the municipal fleet accounted for 26 percent of total emissions.
+The city launched a website to host an reduction in municipal GHG emissions of municipal GHG emissions come from buildings, facilities, and transportation

+Environmental Performance Dashboard to publicly share annual greenhouse gas emissions data for each focus area.
+Strategies and actions for reducing municipal operations greenhouse gas emissions are primarily driven by actions in the following Energy and Mobility sections to reduce energy use in buildings and increase the use of clean energy in city buildings and clean fuels for city vehicles.